meili-NG/meiliNG.js/SECURITY.md

 # Security Policy
 ## Supported Versions

-Meiling Gatekeeper is still in heavy development,
+Meiling Gatekeeper is still in heavy development (equivalent of nightly release),
-therefore, you should keep your meiling gatekeeper to the latest version as much as possible.
+therefore, you should keep your meiling gatekeeper to the latest version as soon as possible if any new version is released.

 | Version             | Supported          |
 | ------------------- | ------------------ |